 Mr. Swann was named the 2009 INTA President's Awards winner in recognition of his lifetime commitment and contributions to the field of intellectual property law.
 He has received the Ladas Memorial Award and the INTA Volunteer Service Award for the Advancement of Trademark Law.
 He was recognized in WHO'S WHO LEGAL - The International Who's Who of Business Lawyers for Trademarks.
 He was also recognized in The Legal 500 US for Litigation.
 Mr. Swann was recognized in The Best Lawyers in America® for Intellectual Property Law and Advertising Law in 2017 and each of the 16 years preceding.
 He was also named a 2015 "Atlanta Lawyer of the Year" for Trademark Law by The Best Lawyers in America®.
 Mr. Swann was listed by Legal Media in its Guide to the World's Leading Trademark Law Practitioners in 2008, 2011, 2012, and 2014 and he was named to its Best of the Best USA in 2011 as one of the top 25 practitioners for Trademark Law in the country.
 Mr. Swann was recognized as a 2009, 2010, 2013, 2014, 2015 and 2016 Georgia "Super Lawyer" in Intellectual Property Litigation by Super Lawyers magazine.
 He is also listed in the 2018 and the nine years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Intellectual Property Law and in 2012, 2013, 2014 and 2015, he is listed as #1 in the area of Intellectual Property Law.
-Mr. Swann is listed in the 2018 and the six immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
+Mr. Swann is listed in the 2019 and the seven immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
 He was honored in 2020 by Daily Report's Georgia Legal Awards with its prestigious "Lifetime Achievement" award for the lasting mark that Mr. Swann has left on the Georgia legal community.
 He is AV® rated by Martindale-Hubbell.*

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.